Patriotic Skillet Cookie

 This Patriotic Skillet Cookie is an easy, festive dessert that young and old alike will adore!
-Adding M&M’s and chocolate chips makes this a winning dessert!
+Adding M&M’s and chocolate chips make this a winning dessert!

-This chocolate chip cookie skillet cookie is simply made from a homemade cookie dough enhanced for the holidays with red, white, and blue M&M’s.
+This Chocolate Chip Pan Cookie is simply made from homemade cookie dough enhanced for the holidays with red, white, and blue M&M’s.
 Baked in a skillet and served in wedges, it’s a fun cookie cake recipe that will become a holiday tradition!

 My kids always loved those grocery store cookie cakes that their friends brought to school for birthday celebrations.
-That is until I figured out I could make a much tastier version in a deep dish pizza pan or skillet!
+That’s until I figured out I could make a much tastier version in a deep dish pizza pan or skillet!

-- More delicious than what you can buy since you’ll use real butter, pure vanilla extract and the chocolate chips and M & M’s of your choice.
+- This homemade version is more delicious than what you can buy since you’ll use real butter, pure vanilla extract, and the chocolate chips and M&M’s of your choice.